-Increase or Improved Services for High Needs Students in the LCAP for the 2021-22 School Year services for high needs students in the LCAP.
-Northcoast Preparatory and Performing Arts Academy plans to spend \$90.831 towards meeting this requirement, as described in the LCAP.
+Increased or Improved Services for High Needs Students in the LCAP for the 2021-22 School Year

-In 2021-22, Northcoast Preparatory and Performing Arts Academy is projecting it will receive \$74,547 based on the enrollment of foster youth,

-English learner, and low-income students.
-Northcoast Preparatory and Performing Arts Academy must describe how it intends to increase or improve
+In 2021-22, Northcoast Preparatory and Performing Arts Academy is projecting it will receive \$74,547 based on the enrollment of foster youth, English learner, and low-income students.
+Northcoast Preparatory and Performing Arts Academy must describe how it intends to increase or improve services for high needs students in the LCAP.
+Northcoast Preparatory and Performing Arts Academy plans to spend \$\$75,029 towards meeting this requirement, as described in the LCAP.

+LCFF Budget Overview for Parents

-Update on Increased or Improved Services for High Needs Students in 2020-21 services that contribute to increasing or improving services for high needs students with what Northcoast Preparatory and Performing Arts Academy estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.
+Update on Increased or Improved Services for High Needs Students in 2020-21

+This chart compares what Northcoast Preparatory and Performing Arts Academy budgeted last year in the Learning Continuity Plan for actions and services that contribute to increasing or improving services for high needs students with what Northcoast Preparatory and Performing Arts Academy estimates it has spent on actions and services that contribute to increasing or improving services for high needs students in the current year.

-Prior Year Expenditures: Increased or Improved Services for High Needs Students increase or improve services for high needs students.
+In 2020-21, Northcoast Preparatory and Performing Arts Academy's Learning Continuity Plan budgeted \$62,991 for planned actions to increase or improve services for high needs students.
 Northcoast Preparatory and Performing Arts Academy actually spent \$76,972 for actions to increase or improve services for high needs students in 2020-21.